How to manage the FINN.no infrastructure where 170 developers deploy 1000 times a week

 - Feature toggled migration with Unleash + custom ingress controller

-The organizing into functional domains in FINN is inspired and derived from:
+The organising into functional domains in FINN is inspired and derived from:

-- 12 factor model — declarative setup automation, lower cost of adding employees, etc.
+- 12 factor model — declarative setup automation, lower cost of adding employees

-The goal is De-coupled Event Driven Communication between Domains Services, where Business logic resides entirely inside the domain service, stringing it all together by calling domains in parallel to construct customer facing views.
+The goal is De-coupled Event Driven Communication between Domains Services.
+Business logic should reside entirely inside the domain service.
+Domain functionalities are called in parallel to construct customer facing views.

-FINN technology is conceptually divided in 3 tiers: Business area services, Platform services, and Infrastructure.
+FINN technology is conceptually divided into 3 tiers: Business area services, Platform services, and Infrastructure.

-Infrastructure is further divided into Development support, Observability, Common services, the application platforms, some Custom services and Legacy services:
+Infrastructure is further divided into: Development support, Observability, Common services, Application platforms, Custom services and Legacy services.

-As shown by data from FINNs Pipeline, it took years (and a lot of effort) for FINN to become able to release to production at a high frequency.
-In the same period we managed to reduce the build time for an artifact from several hours to minutes, making it easy to release a fix to production, instead of rolling back to a previous version.
+It took years and a lot of effort for FINN to become able to release to production at a high frequency.
+See data from FINNs Pipeline below.
+In the same period we managed to reduce the build time for an artifact from several hours to minutes.
+This changed our way of working.
+It became easy to release a fix to production, instead of rolling back to a previous version.

-We used to run a single Puppet run for all clusters, where failures in one team could block deployments for other teams.
-Developer teams would ask for more machines, where infrastructure people were a bottleneck struggling to create enough server resources.
-Our current container-driven infrastructure solves these challenges and has improved velocity of deployments alot.
-Today, we have no interdependency between deployments, and developers are mostly self-served with yaml declared simple infrastructure concepts.
-Developer teams can run whatever runtime gets the job done without Ops or other developers needing to worry.
+We used to run a single Puppet run for all clusters.
+Failures in one team could easily block deployments for other teams.
+Developer teams would ask for machines.
+Infrastructure people struggled to create enough server resources.
+Our current container-driven infrastructure has removed these constraints.
+The velocity of development and deployments has improved a lot.
+We no longer have interdependencies between deployments.
+Developers are mostly self-served, declaring simple infrastructure concepts in yaml.
+Developer teams are free to run whatever runtime gets the job done.

-We are ready to move all our application payload to the cloud, or anywhere that can run containers.
+As a bonus we are free to move our considerable application payload anywhere that can run containers.

 Designed for failure!

-At FINN, we allow and celebrate failure because we need it to be able to move fast!
-The infrastructure, the release pipeline, the microservice architecture are all about being able to move more quickly, and to be able to release new features relatively easily and safely with limited impact should a change or update fail.
+We allow and celebrate failure.
+We can not be fast if we can not risk failures!
+Our infrastructure, the release pipeline, the microservice architecture, it is all about being able to move more quickly.
+We need to be able to release new features easily and safely.
+We need to release often to reduce the impact when a change fail.

-At FINN, we strive to measure everything.
-We collect around 2 million time series related to production services and 800.000 time series related to development environments.
-They provide us with all kinds of real-time information on infrastructure, services, applications, customer behaviour, and economy.
-In addition, we collect,analyze and aggregate tons of logs in near real-time.
-Together with metrics, they are used to generate alarms in such a way that most problems arising are small enough to be handled during normal work hours.
+We strive to measure everything.
+We collect millions of time series related to production services.
+The data provide real-time information on infrastructure, services, applications, customer behaviour, and economy.
+We also collect, analyse and aggregate tons of logs in near real-time.
+All this information is used to generate alarms early in such a way that we can handle most problems during normal work hours.

 FINN in a nutshell

-FINN is one of Norway’s largest in-house tech environments, making one of Norway’s largest Web destinations.
-We have a great working culture focusing on removing dependencies.
-We organize as autonomous teams with all decision makers as part of the team.
-We strive to have processes and ways of working that minimize waste and waiting time.
-Loosely coupled architecture allows teams to move fast without fear of breaking other people’s stuff.
+FINN is one of Norway’s largest in-house tech environments.
+And we make one of Norway’s largest Web destinations.
+We have a working culture focusing on removing dependencies.
+We organise as autonomous teams with all decision makers as part of the team.
+We strive to have processes and ways of working that minimise waste and waiting time.
+The loosely coupled architecture allows teams to move fast without fear of breaking other people’s stuff.

-FINN has a strong tradition of creating bold strategies and delivering on them and in our current infrastructure strategy we aim at moving finn.no to the cloud.
+FINN has a strong tradition of creating bold strategies and delivering on them.
+In our current infrastructure strategy we aim at moving finn.no from on-prem to the cloud.
 We will be blogging more about this later.